 The winning book in each category will receive a cash prize of $200.
 The winning book and the honorable mention in each category will receive a glass plaque and 100 book seals.

-Winning and honored authors will be announced at a reception at the Kirby Ballroom on the University of Minnesota Duluth Campus, Duluth, Minnesota, on Thursday, May 21, 2020.
+Winning and honored authors will be announced at a reception at the Kirby Ballroom on the University of Minnesota Duluth Campus, Duluth, Minnesota, in May 2021, in combination with the 33rd annual NEMBA.

 Presented by UMD's Kathryn A. Martin Library